nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ## What is HidHide

-HidHide is a filter driver than can "hide" Gamepads/joysticks devices (ensuring Windows and other applications stop detecting it as a game controller) and allowing only chosen applications to see them.
+HidHide is a filter driver than can "hide" Gamepads/joysticks devices, ensuring Windows and other applications stop detecting it as a game controller and allowing only chosen applications to see them.
 Specially useful when the user is remapping a real controller into a virtual one.

 ![BeforeAfterHidHide](images/BeforeAfterHidHide.png){: .glightbox }